lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Person who tends cattle and horses in the American West.
 "The cowboy rode across the open plains on horseback."

 crash
 : Smash or collide violently.
-"The cymbals crashed loudly in the song's climax."
+"The cymbals crashed loudly in the song’s climax."

 crawl
 : Move forward on hands and knees.
 "The babies crawled quickly around the playpen."